wp-plugins/edd-thirdparty-bloglink/readme.txt

         echo `<a href="' .$bloglink. '" target="_blank">Click for Details </a>`;

     }

+For more examples and information visit the plugin's blog page: http://butlerconsulting.com/work/plugins/edd-thirdparty-bloglink/.

 == Installation ==

+**How to istall the plugin:**

 1. Upload this plugin to the `/wp-content/plugins/` directory and unzip it, or simply upload the zip file within your WordPress installation.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 Or (within a multisite network) you may now Network Activate it.
 3. Follow the instructions provided to use the code in your theme or `functions.php` file.

-OR you can just install it with WordPress by going to Plugins,then click Add New and type this plugin's name "EDD Third Party and Blog Link".
+Or, you can just install it with WordPress by going to Plugins, then click Add New and type in the plugin's name "EDD Third Party and Blog Link".

 == Frequently Asked Questions ==

-= How do I add this to my code? =
+**How do I add this to my code?**

 First, see examples provided under the description for starters, or visit the plugin's blog page: http://butlerconsulting.com/work/plugins/edd-thirdparty-bloglink/.